YosriMlik/gestion-de-soutenances/README.md

 2. Navigate to "backend build" directory and install dependencies
 3. Run the executable file

+- For Dev:
+1. Clonne the repository
+2. Install Neutralino JS with "npm install -g @neutralinojs/neu"
+3. Navigate to "backend build" directory and install dependencies
+4. Navigate to project directory and run "neu run"

 ## Usage

 1. Login with admin credentials (email: admin, password: admin123)